jennysloane/jfsloane/content/blog/intro_to_R/index.md

 ```

 - `read_csv()` is very similar to `read.csv()`, except it will automatically read your data in as a tibble (a "tidy" dataframe).
 For this reason, I exclusively use `read_csv()`
-- I use the `here()` function to tell R that I want it to go within the "data" folder I just created in order to find the "medals.csv" file
+- I could also use the `here()` function to tell R that I want it to go within the "data" folder I just created in order to find the "medals.csv" file
 - We can take a look at the first 6 rows of our raw data using `head()`

 <p1> :books: Recommended resource: [How to use the `here` package by Jenny Richmond](http://jenrichmond.rbind.io/post/how-to-use-the-here-package/) </p1>